ebi-uniprot/ProtVista/dataServicesAndFormat.md

 }
 ```

-## *Basic* data source type
+## Basic visualization

-The *basic* data source type is used for all sort of features but natural variants.
+A basic visualization is used for all sort of features but natural variants.
 Here is the data format for basic features.

 ```
 {